Octavio-77/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-this is one of my first proyects
+this is my first proyects